-It was not to be until thirty-eight days following that medical assessment - with no apparent reason for the delay to be found among his documents - on May 14 but at the same venue, that Henry Graham Dominy would enlist.
+It was to be eleven days after that medical assessment, July 24, and at the same venue, before Patrick Joseph Slattery would enlist.
 He was thus engaged...for the duration of the war...at the daily private soldier's rate of a single dollar to which was to be appended a ten-cent per diem Field Allowance.